 Birdwatching - Spring is best but we also have a host of autumn migrants and overwintering species.
 Summer is very quiet.

 The Languedoc is an ideal area for bird-watching (especially in spring and autumn) – one of the most diverse regions in Europe.
-Check out the Birding Languedoc link at the bottom of the page.
+Check out our bird list below and also the Birding Languedoc link at the bottom of the page.
 Our Domaine is located on the edge of the Haut-Languedoc Parc Naturel in a biodiversity hotspot.
 It is home to endangered species including the Bonelli’s, golden and short toed eagles, eagle owls, genets, oescellated lizards, orchids, and a host of other wildlife.
 Sitting by the pool in spring you will be serenaded by nightingales.
 Take a stroll in the evening, and you may hear eagle owls whilst watching scops and little owls dive-bombing the local cats.
 Nightjars nest in the garrigue below us and can be heard chirring through the night.
 It’s a birdwatching and nature lover’s paradise with access to mountain, marshland and coastal habitats.
 We can lend you binoculars and a telescope and remember to take lots of water with you.
 Details of bird varieties and locations can be found at Birding Languedoc which has two downloadable guides Where to Watch Birds in the Haut Languedoc National Park and Where to Watch Birds in the Narbonnaise National Park.
 And here is a great guide and article written by the famous naturalist Derek Moore (who is very sadly missed) who lived near Minerve Birdguides Wildlife-of-languedoc

 Archaeology & Fossil Hunting